kerimoyle/cellml-specification/README.rst

   make latexpdf

-Note: Creating the pdf form of the documentation requires that latexmk is available.
+Note: Creating the pdf form of the documentation requires that latexmk is available, information on latexmk can be found at https://ctan.org/pkg/latexmk/.

+Note: The documentation built with `make html` is different to the documentation built with `make latexpdf`.
+The html form of the documentation is the full form being both the normative specification and the informative specification.
+Whilst the pdf form of the documentation is solely the normative specification.